bulidaguzan/stori_challenge/README.md

 - Upload it to the ECR repository.
 - Update the lambda from ECR keeping all the control of the code from the repository.

+## System Design
+The system was designed to be modular and scalable.

+### Backend that rests on the user
+Stack: Python
+Framework: FastApi

+- auth: Create and authenticate users.
+- get_summary: Get the account summary request, and generate the order.
+- upload_file: Receive, and upload a txt file to a s3 bucket.

+### Core Backend
+Stack: Go

+- create_summary: Gets the user transactions, formats them and sends them by email.
+- process_file: Gets the file inside the BucketS3, and processes it saving the transactions in DynamoDb